Communication settings in Jitterbit EDI

 -

-Click the Create button, then select FTP connection.
-The Create a new FTP connection panel appears:
+Click the New button, then select FTP connection.
+The Create a new FTP connection panel appears (highlighted):

 -